flashnoob/resume/README.md

 ### Lombok

-Project Lombok is a build tool used to reduce boilerplate code in java see [here] (https://projectlombok.org/).
+Project Lombok is a build tool used to reduce boilerplate code in java see here [here](https://projectlombok.org/ "Project Lombok").
 I'm a little iffy on if I should use it because it requires a plugin for IntelliJ to prevent my IDE from yelling at me.
 But for now, it's part of the project.

 ### LaTeX